Achaemenid Empire

-Around the 7th century BC, the region of Persis in the southwestern portion of the Iranian plateau was settled by the Persians.
-From Persis, Cyrus rose and defeated the Median Empire as well as Lydia and the Neo-Babylonian Empire, marking the formal establishment of a new imperial polity under the Achaemenid dynasty.
+By the 7th century BC, the region of Persis, located in the southwestern part of the Iranian plateau, had been settled by Persians.
+From Persis, Cyrus rose and defeated Media, Lydia, and the Neo-Babylonian Empire, thus marking the establishment of a new imperial polity in the ancient Near East.
+While its conquests were largely successful in most regions, the Achaemenid Empire's attempts to expand into Greece proved extremely difficult over the course of decades of wars and multiple kings, ultimately resulting in its defeat in the Greek mainland.